Injectable PrEP and HIV Treatments

 In January 2021, Health Canada approved the use of Cabenuva as a stand-alone injectable treatment for HIV.
 Its two medications, cabotegravir and rilpivirine, are administered as a once-a-month injection in a clinic.
 (The injection should be a deep intramuscular injection requiring a medical professional to administer it.)

-Cabenuva can give people living with HIV more treatment options if they especially do not like taking pills or find they miss taking their meds on time; however, recent US studies have shown the biggest obstacles to taking Cabenuva is a history of missing clinic/lab appointments and the clinic not being able to contact the person who is supposed to get their injection.
-[1] Be aware that in Canada most people living with HIV who have already achieved an undetectable viral load are considered eligible for this option.
-[2] Some people with HIV may have a strain of the virus that is resistant to Cabenua, and your doctor can determine if the injection can work for you.
-If you do qualify for Cabenuva you do not start injections right away; you are switched to an oral regiment of the pills that contain the same medications as the injected version and then eventually switched over to the injections.
+Cabenuva can give people living with HIV more treatment options if they especially do not like taking pills or find they don’t take their meds on time; however, recent US studies have shown the biggest obstacles to taking Cabenuva is a history of missing clinic/lab appointments and the clinic not being able to contact the person who is supposed to get their injection.

 Foot notes: